 Our worked focused on demonstrating the effectiveness of photogrammetry for digitally recording cultural heritage resources in situ, and particularly in remote and overgrown conditions.
 While numerous archaeologists and heritage workers have embraced photogrammetry, many of them do so as hobbyists.
 This is not a bad thing – in fact, it is a great example of democratizing technology to get everyone involved in heritage preservation – but a particular workflow is required to produce archive quality materials.
 To produce the highest quality digital record of heritage features – rivaling that of 3D laser scanning – an understanding of photogrammetry as a complex methodology is required.
 Such an understanding comes from years of experimentation with a specific technology, and aims to minimize fieldwork time while maximizing the quality of the digital product.

 The finalized high quality models preserve a record of the remains at a specific moment in time.
 These models provide excellent information regarding the construction of the cabins.
 Individual layers are visible, highlighting the construction methods used to build the structures.
 Small imperfections in the remaining plaster, as well as notches used to support the roof, are clearly visible.
-Have a look for yourself below (Note: this is a reduced version to support sharing online).
+Have a look for yourself below.

 We also spent some time recording other features on the island, such as this mile marker.